stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 Lazy Evaluation
 ---------------

 All Stratosphere programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
 Rather, each operation is created and added to the program's plan.
-The operations are actually executed when the one of the `execute()` methods is invoked on the ExecutionEnvironment object.
+The operations are actually executed when one of the `execute()` methods is invoked on the ExecutionEnvironment object.
 Whether the program is executed locally or on a cluster depends on the environment of the program.

 The lazy evaluation lets you construct sophisticated programs that Stratosphere executes as one holistically planned unit.
 </section>